deficollective/defiscan/src/content/protocols/layerzero/ethereum.md

 DVNs are trusted to verify the crosschain transaction data, if they choose to not verify, it would block and censor crosschain transactions.

 Moreover, if the required DVNs collude (or if just a single DVN is configured) they could collectively verify a fraudulent transaction on the target chain.
-If a smart contract and protocol integrates LayerZero, it gives Layer Zero's endpoint permission to execute designated function like `lzReceice` upon verified and committed crosschain messages.
+If a smart contract and protocol integrates LayerZero, it gives LayerZero's endpoint permission to execute designated function like `lzReceice` upon verified and committed crosschain messages.
 The colluding DVNs can call this function with any viable parameters, mimicking a valid crosschain transaction for malicious purposes.
 If the integrating contract is an OFT, it would lead to unbacked minting of the token, as it is shown in our [blog article](/blog/layerzero-centralization-poc).

 Risks from specific DVNs are not included into the score of this infrastructure, but are reviewed on a case-by-case basis for integrating protocols.